azdavis/azdavis.net/posts/define-pl-01.md

 with mathematics.
 Some examples of languages specified in this way are [Standard ML][sml-spec], [Pony][pony-spec], and [WebAssembly][wasm-spec].

-Writing these type of formal specifications requires a lot of effort, which is probably why few languages are specified in this way.
-But the benefits are real.
+Formally specifying a language in this way is not a trivial task, but the benefits are real.

-A mathematical specification is completely unambiguous.
+For one, a mathematical specification is completely unambiguous.
 This contrasts with specifications written in human languages, which can be [ambiguous][oxford-comma] and [hard to understand][legalese].
 For instance: in that last sentence, what is the thing that I am saying "can be ambiguous and hard to understand"?
 Is it "specifications" or "human languages"?

 Furthermore, using formal methods allows us to state and prove theorems about the specification.
-This gives us a high degree of confidence that our specification is free of bugs.
+This gives us a high degree of confidence that our specification is free of bugs and mistakes.

 Let us explore this method of specification by defining our own programming language.